WeiHuang05/Weihuang05.github.io/index.md

   Graph Neural Networks; Neural Architecture Search

 ### News

+* 03/2022 I am invited to serve as a reviewer for NeurIPS-2022 (CORE A*, CCF A)

 * 01/2022 Two papers are accepted by ICLR 2022 (CORE A*), [Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective](https://arxiv.org/abs/2103.03113); [Auto-scaling Vision Transformers without Training](https://openreview.net/pdf?id=H94a1_Pyr-6)